-“Camouflage refers to the use of combination of materials, illumination or colouration that makes an animal blend in with its environment, or makes it harder to spot.
+“Camouflage refers to the use of a combination of materials, illumination or colouration that makes an animal blend in with its environment, or makes it harder to spot.
 Some types of camouflage are also used to disguises animals as something else.”

 What is Camouflage?

 Camouflage is a natural phenomenon used by plants and animals to blend into their environment.
 Predators and prey alike use camouflage to avoid detection.

 During this phenomenon, prey may change their skin colour or disguise themselves as per their surrounding colour so that other predators cannot detect them.
 Predators, such as the Stone Flounder, a flatfish, lay still on the ocean floor, buried under the sand, waiting for its prey.

 The camouflage tactics of animals depend upon several factors.
 For eg., animals with fur use different camouflage tactics than those with scales and feathers.
 This is because fur takes months and weeks to change colour and shed, whereas scales can shed and change colours quickly.